Chantale Wong

-Chantale Yokmin Wong is the current United States Director of the Asian Development Bank, with the rank of ambassador.
-Wong is the first out lesbian to receive the rank of US ambassador.
+Chantale Yokmin Wong served as the United States Director of the Asian Development Bank from 2022 to 2025, with the rank of ambassador.
+Wong is the first out lesbian and the first out LGBTQ person of color to receive the rank of an ambassador.

 Early life

 As a child, Wong's grandmother "smuggled" her from Shanghai to Hong Kong.
 She then went to boarding school on the island of Macau.
-Wong attended high school at Academy of Our Lady of Guam in Hagåtña, Guam where she lived with her aunt, uncle, and cousin.
+Wong attended middle school in Okinawa, Japan, high school at Academy of Our Lady of Guam in Hagåtña, Guam where she lived with her aunt, uncle, and cousin.
 In 1980, she received a BS in civil engineering at the University of Hawaiʻi at Mānoa and, in 1982, an MS in environmental engineering at the University of California, Berkeley.
 She received an MPA from Harvard Kennedy School in 1988.

 Government service

 She served in a number of positions in the US government.
 Under Barack Obama, she served as vice president for administration and finance, and CFO, at the Millennium Challenge Corporation from 2011 to 2014.
 Previously, she was budget director at the National Aeronautics and Space Administration in 2011–12, acting budget director at the U.S. Department of the Treasury, and as the chief of staff to the director of the Office of Management and Budget (OMB).
 Under Bill Clinton, Wong represented the United States on the board of directors of the Asian Development Bank.

 In 1989, Wong co-founded the Conference on Asian Pacific American Leadership.